Skip to main content

 Academic

 A sophisticated analysis of hormonal therapies and sleep requires a systems-biology perspective, moving beyond the action of a single hormone to the interplay of entire neuroendocrine axes.
-The regulation of sleep is not a simple on-off switch but a dynamic equilibrium maintained by the intricate communication between the and the endocrine system.
+The regulation of sleep is not a simple on-off switch but a dynamic equilibrium maintained by the intricate communication between the central nervous system and the endocrine system.

 The primary conductors of this orchestra are the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress response system, and the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive hormones.
 Disruptions in sleep are often a clinical manifestation of dysregulation and crosstalk between these two powerful systems.